 The Reedy River, a tributary of the Saluda River, is about 65 miles (105 km) long and spans across Greenville and Laurens counties in northwestern South Carolina.
 The Reedy has been an important natural resource in the Upstate of South Carolina for hundreds of years.
 Today the Reedy River is primarily recognized for its beautiful and scenic shoal and waterfall at Falls Park in Greenville, SC.
 However, the Reedy River is much more than just a scenic downtown attraction.
 It is an important riparian system that stretches from the mountains all the way to Lake Greenwood.

 The Reedy River begins in Travelers Rest, SC, about 10 miles northwest of Greenville, SC at the foothills of the Blue Ridge Mountains.
 It flows generally south-southeastwardly through Greenville, Lake Conestee Nature Park, and the Piedmont region into Laurens County.
-It joins the Saluda River in Laurens County, 9 miles (14 km) northeast of Greenwood, as part of Lake Greenwood, which is formed by a dam on the Saluda River.
+It joins Lake Greenwood in Laurens County, which is formed by a dam on the Saluda River.

 To view a larger version of the map go here.

 The Reedy, in fact, is not safe to swim in.
 Though the levels of ecoli and fecal coliform in the Reedy River do fluctuate, at times testing results show extremely elevated levels of bacteria in the water.